aysinakpinar/team_project_galaxy/README.md

 To do:
 Test the rendering of the signup form and page, ensuring error and success messages display correctly.
 Password hash with bcrypt

+## PR6-Aysin
+- Users table was updated for the relationships:
+    - one to many for workouts and gyms
+    - many to many for friendships and exercises
+- workouts table was updated:
+    - many to many for exercises
+- friendships table was created.
+- gyms table was created.
+- exercises table was updated:
+    - intensity, 3 options, easy, meduium, hard
+- assosciations model was created for many to many relationships